Wednesday, March 1, 2017

-Sure, we are trying to reduce the prison alternative for drug abusers, even legalizing marijuana in some venues and expanding rehab alternatives, but Johann Hari, writing for the January 14th Los Angeles Times, explores an issue that is often ignored in examining the drug problem: the increase in potency of illicit narcotics that appears to be directly proportionate to the government efforts to control and limit the drug trade.
+Sure, some of us are still trying to reduce the prison alternative for drug abusers, even legalizing marijuana in some venues and expanding rehab alternatives, but Johann Hari, writing for the January 14, 2015 Los Angeles Times, explores an issue that is often ignored in examining the drug problem: the increase in potency of illicit narcotics that appears to be directly proportionate to the government efforts to control and limit the drug trade.

 The first mega-lesson we apparently did not learn comes from the American experiment with Prohibition (1920 to 1933).
 Where alcohol was consumed legally, it was primarily in the form of beer and wine.
 When Prohibition kicked in, those who continued to imbibe turned to hard liquor as their primary alcohol of choice.
 After Prohibition, America returned to beer and wine.
 Why?
 This is where the economics kicks in.